xelphene/infosecdocs/weblogic_cve_2019-2729/index.md

 of.write('</soapenv:Envelope>\n')
 ```

-Next, send the generated request body to the affected service via a POST
+Next, send the generated request body to the affected service via a `POST`
-request to POST /wls-wsat/CoordinatorPortType.
+request to `/wls-wsat/CoordinatorPortType`.
 The entire resulting HTTP
 request should look just like the example above but much longer.

 The server will return a 500 response, however you should see your DNS